Fannie Salter: Turkey Point Light Station

 Beginning in 1922, C. W. Salter served as the station keeper of Turkey Point Light, with Fannie once again assisting him with the day-to-day tasks.
 C. W. died suddenly on February 11, 1925, following an acute attack of appendicitis.
 Upon his death, Fannie fully took over her husband's duties at the age of 43 and officially applied for his position shortly after.
 It was customary at the time for the family of the keeper to continue operating the station.
-The Salters had been preceded by two female keepers: Rebecca Crouch, who took over following her husband's death in 1873 and served until her own death in 1895; her daughter, Georgiana Brumfield, wanting to follow in her footsteps, took over the duties from 1895 to 1919, retiring after spending 54 years on the homestead.
+The Salters had been preceded by three female keepers: Elizabeth Lusby 1862, and Rebecca Crouch 1895, who both took over following their husbands' deaths and served until their own deaths; Rebecca Crouch's daughter, Georgiana Brumfield, wanting to follow in her footsteps, took over the duties from 1895 to 1919, retiring after spending 54 years on the homestead.

 Despite over 20 years of assisting with day-to-day operations of a lighthouse, she was initially denied the role by the Civil Service, who cited her age as preventing her from being able to perform the necessary tasks.
 Salter petitioned Senator Ovington Weller to appeal the decision.
 Weller then asked President Calvin Coolidge, who overruled the Civil Service's decision and personally appointed her as official keeper at Turkey Point.
 Though U.S. presidents had appointed keepers in the past, Salter was the first female keeper with a presidential appointment to that point or since.